Choosing the right therapist for your child with developmental needs

 2. Open communication

 Mr Fok said parents should be part of therapy sessions.
-“If companies have a closed door policy, how can you know what’s happening?”
+“If companies have a closed-door policy, how can you know what’s happening?”

 Senior occupational therapist and director of private clinic Little Marvels Jewel Yi said: “At the end of the day, the child goes back to the natural environment of the family, of the home, and they need to know what the strategies are.”